All About Kansas Divorce

 Please note, it is always advisable to talk to a lawyer before proceeding in a court case on your own.
 Please read our important warning.

-NEW: If you would like to have a lawyer review the papers that you create in the interactive interview, read about it here.
+If you would like to have a lawyer review the papers that you create in the interactive interview, read about it here.

 If you have questions about how to complete the forms when using the interactive interview, you can use our LIVE HELP option.
-Just click on this button below and ask for assistance in completing your forms.
+Just click on the button below and ask for assistance in completing your forms.

-LIVE HELP is generally available Monday through Friday from 8:30 a.m. to 4:30 p.m.
+Live Help is generally available Monday through Friday from 8:30 a.m. to 4:30 p.m.
 You can leave a message if LIVE HELP is not available.
 You will receive a reply by email within two business days.

 NOTE TO USERS OF CHROME and FIREFOX: The backspace button does not work to delete or modify answers in these interactive interviews.
 You must use arrows or your mouse to highlight the information you need to change.
 Then use the delete key to remove letters, before you can change information.
 This problem is not experienced in Explorer.